-- (11) MOS reclassification at SFC and above will be reviewed for validation of skills, by the proponent, during the reclassification process.
-High school graduate or equivalent prior to entry onto active duty. - (12) Never been a member of the U. S. Peace Corps, except as specified in AR 614-200 (para 3-2.d.). - (13) No information in military personnel, Provost Marshall, intelligence, or medical records that would prevent the granting of a security eligibility under AR 380-67 (para 3-20.a.). - (14) No record of conviction by court-martial. - (15) No record of conviction by a civil court for any offense other than minor traffic violations. - (16) Must be a U.S. citizen. - (17) Have neither commercial nor vested interest in a country within whose boundaries physical or mental coercion is known to be a common practice against persons acting in the interests of the U.S. This requirement applies to the Soldier's spouse as well. - (18) Be advised that due to the nature of training and assignments, temporary restrictions may be placed on foreign travel both during and after the term of service. - (19) Meet career management and development criteria contained in AR 614-200 (para 6-3) and Army Training Requirements and Resources System Course Catalog. - (20) Formal training (completion of MOS 35S10 producing course conducted under the auspices of the U.S. Army Intelligence Center of Excellence (USAICoE), Ft Huachuca, AZ) is mandatory. - c.
-Additional skill identifiers.
-(Note: Refer to table 12-8 (Listing of universal ASI's associated with all enlisted MOS)) - .(1) K2--Advanced Communications Signals Analysis. - (2) M7--Intermediate Analysis (skill level 1-2 only). - (3) R7--Army Reconnaissance (skill level 3 and above personnel only) - (4) S1--Source Handler (personnel only) (skill level 2-3 only) - (5) T5--Target Digital Network Analyst (personnel only).
-(Rescind 202310) - (6) Z8--Technical ELINT Collection and Analysis (skill level 2-3 only). - (7) V3--Aerial Precision Geo-Location (APG). - (8) V4--(Advanced Source Handler (personnel only) (skill level 3-5). - (9) 1D--Digital Media Collector (personnel only). - (10) 2D-Police Intelligence Analyst (PIA) (skill level 1-4) (personnel only). - (11) 2X--Tactical SIGINT Operator (Personnel Only) - d.
-Physical requirements and standards of grade.
+- (c) Soldiers must be eligible to gain system and/or facility access controlled by the NSA.
+Soldiers who are not granted NSA system and/or facility access after 12 months of access request date will lose qualification in their primary MOS (PMOS).
+Commanders will initiate reclassification or separation actions for the Soldier.
+HRC will issue an Immediate Reenlistment Prohibition Code (IMREPR) Code 9P for a loss of qualification in PMOS.
+The access request date is defined as the date that the NSA receives a completed Security In-processing Packet.
+This process begins after the Soldier has received a fully adjudicated TS/SCI clearance and has completed the required CSP. - (10) Not meeting requirements for 35S does not necessarily disqualify a Soldier from other CMF35 MOS.
+Soldiers that do not meet CSP, FNA, or MAD requirements may still be eligible to apply for other CMF35 MOS - (11) Meet career management and development criteria contained in AR 614-200 (Para 6-3). - (12) Formal training completion of MOS 35SCourse conducted under the auspices of the U.S. Army Intelligence Center of Excellence, Ft Huachuca, AZ is mandatory. - c.
+Additional skill identifiers (ASIs.).
+(Note: Refer to table 12-8 (Listing of universal ASI's associated with all enlisted MOS)). - (1) F3-Foreign Instrumentation Signals Intelligence Exploitation (Effective 202410). - (2) K2--Advanced Communications Signals Analysis. - (3) M7--Intermediate Analysis (skill level 1-2 only). - (4) R7--Army Reconnaissance (skill level 3 and above Personnel only). - (5) S1--Source Handler (personnel only) (skill level 2-3 only). - (6) T5--Target Digital Network Analyst (personnel only). - (7) Z8--Technical ELINT Collection and Analysis (skill level 2-3 only). - (8) V3--Aerial Precision Geo-Location (APG). - (9) V4--(Advanced Source Handler (personnel only) (skill level 3-5). - 10) 1D--Digital Media Collector (personnel only). - (11) 2D-Police Intelligence Analyst (PIA) (skill level 1-4) (Personnel only). - (12) 2X--Tactical SIGINT Operator (Personnel only) (Rescind 202410) - d.
+Physical requirements and standards of grade (SG).
 Physical requirements and SG relating to each skill level are listed in the following tables: - (1) Table 10-35S-1.
 Physical requirements. - (2) Table 10-35S-2.
 Standards of grade TOE/MTOE. - (3) Table 10-35S-3.
 Standards of grade TDA.

 10-35T.
-MOS 35T--Military Intelligence (MI) Systems Maintainer/Integrator, (MI Sys Mntr/Intgr), CMF 35 (Effective 202210)
+MOS 35T--Military Intelligence (MI) Systems Maintainer/Integrator, (MI Sys Mntr/Intgr), CMF 35 (Effective 202311)